Liability and Insurance in Ride-sharing Accidents

 Still, even though Uber and similar companies do have commercial insurance in place, it does not mean that in the case of an accident, the injured party will be automatically covered by it, even if the driver offering ride-sharing through the company’s app is found at fault in the crash.
 Two important factors are involved here.
 First, as mentioned earlier in the article, companies such as Uber or Lyft argue that the drivers using their apps cannot be strictly considered their employees.
 Uber, for example, considers the drivers to be independent contractors or third-party service providers .
 Therefore, in some situations, the company may seek to avoid liability by laying the blame solely upon the driver, for instance, if he or she was intoxicated or distracted at the time of the crash.
 In addition, the commercial insurance is provided by the ride-sharing company itself, which makes it all the more likely that they will attempt to invalidate the claim.

 As ride-sharing services continue to gain larger and larger portions of the market and become ever more popular with the public, it can be expected that aspects of their operations which, from a legal point of view, still remain only partially resolved, will be clarified, either through additional legislation, or in courts.
-Up until that moment, legal advice from an experienced attorney will be indispensible for anyone who has been injured or has sustained other losses in a ride-sharing accident and wishes to use legal means to obtain financial compensation for the damage.
+Up until that moment, legal advice from an experienced auto accident attorney will be indispensable for anyone who has been injured or has sustained other losses in a ride-sharing accident and wishes to use legal means to obtain financial compensation for the damage.